 Prior to her career as a novelist, Daryl wrote screenplays and created the format for the popular TV sitcom Out of this World.
 A fun tidbit for mystery buffs, Daryl was also an actress and co-starred on Murder, She Wrote, as well as other TV shows.
 Daryl is originally from the Bay Area and graduated from Stanford University.
 She loves to cook, read, golf, swim, and garden.
-She also likes adventure and has been known to jump out of perfectly good airplanes.
+She also likes adventure and has been known to jump out of a perfectly good airplane.

 When I was a girl, I loved to dress up and perform.
 Halloween couldn't come around fast enough.
 I created a song at the age of three.
 Of course, I don't remember the words to it, but my parents told me it was fabulous!
 [Don't you love doting parents?]